JeffersonLab/hallc_replay/CALIBRATION/shms_dc_calib/README.md

 SHMS Drift Chambers Calibration
 ============================================
-This is directory contains the code for calibrating the pair of SHMS drift chambers.
+This directory contains the code for calibrating the pair of SHMS drift chambers.

 Directory structure
 ----------------------
-* run_Cal.C   : steering script that executes all scripts in the 'scripts' directory
+* hallc_replay/CALIBRATION/shms_dc_calib/run_Cal.C   : steering C++ code that executes all codes in the 'scripts' directory
-* scripts  : all scripts necessary to do calibration
+* hallc_replay/CALIBRATION/shms_dc_calib/scripts  : all scripts necessary to do calibration lie in this directory
-* root_files : all root files produced by the calibration are here
+* hallc_replay/CALIBRATION/shms_dc_calib/root_files : all root files produced by the calibration are in this directory
-* data_files : all data files produced by the calibration are here
+* hallc_replay/CALIBRATION/shms_dc_calib/data_files : all data files produced by the calibration are in this directory